must108/must108/README.md

 # mustaeen ahmed

-hello! i'm mustaeen ahmed, a full-stack developer for the association for computing machinery and a computer science student at the university of central florida. i'm extremely passionate about application/web development and data analytics/visualization.
+hello! i'm mustaeen ahmed, a software developer for the association for computing machinery and a computer science student at the university of central florida. i'm extremely passionate about application/web development and data analytics/visualization.

 <div align="center">
   <img src="https://komarev.com/ghpvc/?username=must108&&style=flat-square" align="center" />